All infants pass through specific stages of development that integrate two basic categories of movement that are essential for one’s survival.

 Fine Motor skills are abilities or abilities that are also referred to as dexterity.
 Fine motor skills involve the refined movement of smaller muscles that control the movement of hands, fingers, as well as wrists.

 Fine Motor skills are pivotal for basic life activities and aspects like academics, self-care, and hygiene.
-Daily activities like writing, buttoning, unbuttoning, gripping, feeding oneself requires fine motor skills.
+Daily activities like writing, buttoning, unbuttoning, gripping, and feeding oneself require fine motor skills.

 When these fine motor skills are not efficiently enhanced in young children, they can face difficulties performing common age-appropriate tasks that a child of their age enjoys.
 The underdevelopment of these vital skills can set the child back and lead to several inadequacies.